abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Visualforce Basics**

+  	- **What is it used for:** Used to create custom UI using built in standard controllers, apex, components, HTML and CSS.
+Visualforce can integrate with standard web technology or javascript framework
+  	- **How it works under the hood:** Each page is accessible via URL.
+User accesses the url and server performs automatic data processing required for the page, renders the page into HTML, and returns the result to the browser to display.
+  	- **Caveat:** Visualforce pages need to be added as a tab to be accessible.
+Can access any pages without tabs from the app menu at the bottom under "All Items".
   	- Created before lightning experience, compatible with classic
   	- Page files end in ```.vfp```
   		- ```apex:page``` header is required